znob/sqlalchemy-intro-to-relationships-lab-nyc-career-ds-102218/README.md

 Every `Role` will have an `id` serving as the primary key and a `character` column containing the name for every role.

-To set up the "belongs to" relationship, we will need to add a column called `actor_id` that will use the `ForeignKey()` function to tell SQLAlchemy that this column can contain only values found in the `actors.id` column of the `actors` table.
+To set up the "belongs to" relationship, we will need to add a column called `actor_id` that will use the `ForgeignKey()` function to tell SQLALchemy that this column can contain only values found in the `actors.id` column of the `actors` table.

 We also need to use the `relationship` function to tell the ORM that our `Role` class should be associated with the `Actor` class.